AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Y: set to 1 if the last OBU contained in the packet will continue in another packet, 0 otherwise

-X: set to 1 if the last OBU contained in the packet is not preceded by a length field.
-If the X flag is set to 0, each OBU (or OBU fragment) MUST be preceded by a length field.
-If the X flag is set to 1, all OBUs other than the last one MUST be preceded by a length field, but the last OBU MUST NOT be preceded by a length field.
-Instead, the portion of the last OBU contained in the packet can be determined from the overall packet size, the size of the RTP header, the combined lengths of the other OBUs and the value of the padding octet.
+X: if set to 0, each OBU (or OBU fragment) MUST be preceded by a length field.
+If set to 1, all OBUs other than the last one MUST be preceded by a length field, but the last OBU MUST NOT be preceded by a length field.
+Instead, the length of the last OBU contained in the packet can be calculated from the packet size, the size of the RTP header, the combined lengths of the other OBUs and the value of the padding octet.

 ### 4.4 Payload structure